spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 ## Configure the "Bake (Manifest)" stage

-When configuring the "Bake (Manifest)" stage, you can specify the following:
+When configuring the "Bake (Manifest)" stage using a helm (currently HELM2 or HELM3) render engine, you can specify the following:

 * __Release name__ (required)